bevynfernandes/PyBrowser/README.md

 ### Can I change the ad blocker?

-Yes, the default is provided is [easylist](https://easylist.to/easylist/easylist.txt) but you can change this by editing [your custom API Server](https://github.com/epicgamercodes/pybrowser-api-server).
+Yes, the default is provided is [AdAway's hosts.txt](https://adaway.org/hosts.txt) but you can change this by editing [your custom API Server](https://github.com/epicgamercodes/pybrowser-api-server).

 ## License